maynardcjm/semgrep_ruleset_generator.sh/README.md

 1) Clone the repo: git clone https://github.com/returntocorp/semgrep-rules.git
 2) Change the value of the variable called "path" to the path on your machine to the semgrep-rules repo downloaded in step 1.
 3) Install semgrep (if you don't have it installed) so you can try out your new ruleset.
+4) Download a repo to scan.
+Maybe try something known to be vulnerable like "Damn Vulnerable Web App" (DVWA) https://github.com/digininja/DVWA.git

 # Usage:
 \# Searches Rule files for A7; A7 correlates to OWASP Top 10 number 7: Cross Site Scripting vulnerability (XSS).
 ./search_semgrep_build_custom_ruleset.sh A7

 \# After running this script the ruleset.yaml file will be generated to run in the following command:</br>
-python3 -m semgrep --config ruleset.yaml \<repo to be scanned\> \# this may vary depending on how semgrep was installed.
+python3 -m semgrep --config \<ruleset.yaml\> \<repo to be scanned\> \# this may vary depending on how semgrep was installed.